 Being open about what you do, who you work with or responding to industry questions within your social networks can be great ways to find new clients.
 Do people know you create and host websites?
 Or provide strategy, design or creative solutions to businesses like theirs or their employers?
 Show how you offer a unique set of services, provide value to your friends and followers and take time to learn what sets their business apart from the rest.
 Even listening to their pain points can easily allow you to offer a solution or provide a wide variety of ideas that can turn them into a client.
 Don’t forget about your strong personal network and they won’t forget about you if they are struggling in an area that they know you excel.
 They will reach out and ask for your help.

-Getting new clients consistently doesn’t have to be a huge struggle.
+Attracting new high-quality clients consistently doesn’t have to be a huge struggle.
 Follow the action steps in this article and get clients coming in today!

 - Being helpful in casual conversation or reach out to your network providers